-When you’re planning a holiday, whether it’s a three-month round-the-world trip or a weekend mini-break, there’s a lot of think about: where you’re going, how you’re getting there, where you’ll stay, and whether you’ve remembered to pack your toothbrush this time.
+When you’re planning a holiday, whether it’s a three-month round-the-world trip or a weekend mini-break, there’s a lot of think about: where you’re going to escape life in the city, how you’re getting there, where you’ll stay, and whether you’ve remembered to pack your toothbrush this time.
 But there’s one item that should be on any responsible traveller’s checklist: minimising your holiday’s environmental impact.

 While there’s not much you can do to make planes more fuel efficient, there are some simple ways you can be more mindful of the planet on your next trip – and the good news is that it won’t add too many items to your holiday planning checklist.

 Here’s a sobering fact for you: tourism is responsible for nearly one tenth of the world’s carbon emissions.
 With the industry growing at about 5% a year, it’s only set to get worse.